Tibule12/AutoPromote/DEPLOYMENT_STATUS.md

 > Deploy note: For Render or other PaaS deployments that host the backend and static frontend together, ensure the frontend production build runs during deploy (for example: `npm --prefix frontend run build`) so `frontend/build/index.html` is present and the server can serve the SPA.
 If you use CI, add this to your deploy workflow.

+> Snapchat scope: you can control the default OAuth scope from the Render dashboard by adding `SNAPCHAT_DEFAULT_SCOPE` (allowed values: `snapchat-marketing-api`, `display_name`).
+Use `display_name` to test or when Marketing API access is not yet approved.

 ### Backend API (Render)

 - **URL:** https://autopromote.onrender.com